Gabriella Vigo and Donald Brightsmith

 Donald J. Brightsmith

 I am a tropical ecologist and conservation biologist who works on a variety of topics in parrot conservation, health and welfare.
 Back in the early 90's I read a book called "Neotropical Parrots in Crisis" and I realized that this family of beautiful, smart and charismatic birds were in great danger of extinction but we knew very little about them.
 So, I decided to dedicate my career and my life to study them in the wild and captivity and to promote their conservation.
 Since 1999, I have directed the Tambopata Macaw Project in the Amazon rainforest of Peru.
 There, after decades of hard work in the field, we have discovered many interesting aspects of macaw and parrot natural history.
 We are eager to use this information to implement management techniques to increase macaw and parrot populations that are declining throughout the Americas.
+Many colleagues are interested in using this information as well.
 We have the science, we know what to do, now we need your help to make it happen.

 Gabriela Vigo Trauco